THE LIST SO FAR.....

 News of Other Colleagues

 ...............
-Peter Armitage works at Steer Davies Gleave along with Bob MIller, David Pollack, Phil Harrison and Greg Hartshorn.
+Peter Armitage - when we last heard of Peter he worked at Steer Davies Gleave along with Bob MiIller, David Pollack, Phil Harrison and Greg Hartshorn.
+But we understand they have all moved on.

 in February 2002.
 Sir Christopher Benson,